-- No one reads them
+- No one reads blogs

-- Blogs don’t turn into business
+- Blogs and Podcasts don’t turn into business

-- I’m too busy to write blogs
+- I’m too busy to write blogs let alone a podcast

-- I don’t know what to write
+- I don’t know what to write or record

 I hear this from clients all the time and when I look at the reasons behind the statements, I can see why.
 Writing any content, especially good quality content takes time and planning.

 Equally, thinking of the right subject matter and taking time to record a podcast takes planning and allocating both space and time.

 When I explain to those reluctant to write blogs and record podcasts what the amazing returns they can get back, I see people transformed by an evangelical zeal to get writing & recording as well as start to share their content.